OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-global-state/README.md

 ## Features

 - Share data globally with ribbon buttons, the task pane, and custom functions.
-- Use a provided manifest XML file to quick start a new project with a shared runtime.
+- To get started, use a provided manifest XML file to create a new project with a shared runtime.

 ## Applies to